-Given that Information Technology (IT) security has emerged as an important issue in the last few years, the subject of security information sharing among firms, as a tool to minimize security breaches, has gained the interest of practitioners and academics.
-To promote the disclosure and sharing of cyber-security information among firms, the US federal government has encouraged the establishment of many industry based Information Sharing & Analysis Centers (ISACs) under Presidential Decision Directive 63.
-Sharing security vulnerabilities and technological solutions related to methods for preventing, detecting and correcting security breaches, is the fundamental goal of the ISACs.
+Katz Graduate School of Business, 368 A Mervis Hall, University of Pittsburgh, Pittsburgh, Pennsylvania 15260, esther@katz.pitt.edu iven that information technology (IT) security has emerged as an important issue in the last few years, the Usubject of security information sharing among firms, as a tool to minimize security breaches, has gained the interest of practitioners and academics.
+To promote the disclosure and sharing of cyber security information among firms, the U.S. federal government has encouraged the establishment of many industry-based Information Sharing and Analysis Centers (ISACs) under Presidential Decision Directive (PDD) 63.
+Sharing security vulnerabilities and technological solutions related to methods for preventing, detecting, and correcting security breaches is the fundamental goal of the ISACs.
 However, there are a number of interesting economic issues that will affect the achievement of this goal.
 Using game theory, we develop an analytical framework to investigate the competitive implications of sharing security information and investments in security technologies.
 We find that security technology investments and security information sharing act as "strategic complements" in equilibrium.
 Our results suggest that information sharing is more valuable when product substitutability is higher, implying that such sharing alliances yield greater benefits in more competitive industries.
-We also highlight that the benefits from such information sharing alliances increase with the size of the firm.
-We compare the levels of information sharing and technology investments obtained when firms behave independently (Bertrand-Nash) to those selected by an ISAC which maximizes social welfare or joint industry profits.
-Our results help us predict the consequences of establishing organizations such as ISACs, CERT or InfraGard by the federal government.
+We also highlight that the benefits from such information-sharing alliances increase with the size of the firm.
+We compare the levels of information sharing and technology investments obtained when firms behave independently (Bertrand-Nash) to those selected by an ISAC, which maximizes social welfare or joint industry profits.
+Our results help us predict the consequences of establishing organizations such as ISACs, Computer Emergency Response Team (CERT), or InfraGard by the federal government.